 Admission Requirements

-Transfer Credit: Students may transfer six (6) semester hours for courses completed at another regionally accredited college or university.
+Transfer Credit Policy: Students may transfer six (6) semester hours for courses completed at another regionally accredited college or university.
 Credits to be transferred must be taken prior to admission.
 Each transferred course grade must be at least B (3.0), and the course must not have been used to satisfy degree requirements at another college or university.

 A degree candidate is required to complete, with a cumulative grade point average of at least B (3.0), a program of study comprising a minimum of thirty (30) or more semester hours of graduate-level coursework (i.e., 5000-level or 6000-level courses).
 Additional prerequisite (undergraduate) courses may be required as deemed appropriate by the advisor in consultation with the department.
 Of the graduate-level coursework, at least eight (8) semester hours are to be in 6000-level courses.
 Students must achieve a grade of B (3.0) or better in all 5000-level courses.
 At least twenty-four (24) semester hours must be in EECE courses.
 At most six (6) semester hours can include both EECE courses offered by this department as well as appropriate courses from other disciplines in the Frank R. Seaver College of Science and Engineering or the College of Business Administration.

 The program of study must include the following courses: EECE 5140 Computer Architecture with VHDL, EECE 5141 Embedded Systems, EECE 5270 Wireless Networks, and Graduate Capstone Project or Master’s Thesis.
 One or more of the 5000-level required courses may be waived if the student demonstrates satisfactory completion of a similar course.
 Waived courses will be replaced by EECE electives at the 5000 or 6000 level.
 500/5000-level courses taken as an undergraduate may not be repeated for graduate credit.
-If a 500/5000-level course is cross listed with a 600/6000 level course, graduate student must enroll in the 600/6000-level course.
+If a 500/5000-level course is cross listed with a 600/6000 level course, graduate students must enroll in the 600/6000-level course.

 During the first semester of attendance, the student should prepare a program of study with a faculty advisor.
 The 30 semester hours of required coursework is allocated as follows: